Ion Exchange Equipment Information

 Some devices and systems are used to recover copper, nickel, cobalt and other precious or heavy metals from water-based or solvent-based mixtures.

-Sucrose processing facilities uses ion exchange resins to soften feed streams and remove sugar from molasses.
+Sucrose processing facilities uses ion exchange equipment to soften feed streams and remove sugar from molasses.

 Factories use ion exchange equipment to remove dissolved alkaline solids that can impede machine performance or reduce system life.